 Gels like Power Swabs and whitening strips tend to make your teeth 1-2 shades lighter but don’t work quite as good as whitening trays.

-Based on our research of Power Swabs, we believe that its claims to whiten your teeth are true based on the ingredients.
-However, we’d be hard pressed to recommend the product over something like Crest Whitestrips.
+Based on our research of Power Swabs, the company's claims to whiten your teeth are true based on the ingredients.
+However, this product may not be any more effective than something like Crest Whitestrips.